igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

 p_v_uint8_49e43a7_10 = 0x0000000000000000000000000000000000000000000000000000000000000000
 p_value_uint256_d5bb651_08 = 0x80000000000000000000000000000000000000000000005000200e0000000000
 ```
-Wow, Halmos thinks an attacker can call the **permit** function from **ERC20** https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Permit-permit-address-address-uint256-uint256-uint8-bytes32 -bytes32-
-with pool's signature, thereby allowing to call **transferFrom**, sending all funds to the recovery account.
+Wow, Halmos thinks an attacker can call the [permit](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20Permit-permit-address-address-uint256-uint256-uint8-bytes32-bytes32-) function from **ERC20** with pool's signature, thereby allowing to call **transferFrom**, sending all funds to the recovery account.
 The problem is that the attacker does not have a private key from the pool, so he cannot craft such a function call.
 Obviously, we cannot use symbolic analysis to crack the cryptography of signatures.
 And the null bytes provided by Halmos for the v, r and s parameters confirm this.
 Therefore, this is, unfortunately, a fake solution.
 The situation is similar with the second counterexample:
 ```javascript
 Counterexample: